quazardous/rlw/README.md

       }
     }

-response to sub requests are sent like :
+response to sub requests are sent like:

     {
       #status: <responseStatus>,